raw-labs/raw-code-review-api/README.md

 ## Customization

-This Code Reviewer API template is designed to be adaptable to various datasets and schemas:
+This Code Reviewer API template is designed to be adaptable to various development workflows and repository structures:

-- **Modify SQL Queries**: Adjust the provided SQL queries to include additional fields or entities specific to your Salesforce, Jira, and Confluence databases.
+- **Modify SQL Queries**: Adjust the provided SQL queries to include additional fields or entities specific to your Jira and GitHub setups.
 - **Add New Endpoints**: Create new SQL and YAML files to define additional API endpoints as needed.
-- **Adjust Parameters**: Modify or add parameters in the queries to support custom filters and requirements.
+- **Adjust Parameters**: Modify or add parameters in the queries to support custom filters and data retrieval requirements.

 ## Contributing